Every Language Model Has a Forgery-Resistant Signature: Language model ellipses are signatures

 \subsection{Language model ellipses are signatures}

 The model ellipse can be interpreted as a signature that associates outputs to the language model that produced them.
 To verify that a model produced an output, one can check its distance to the model's ellipse.
 If it is on the ellipse, it likely came from the model; otherwise, it almost certainly did not, since both in theory and practice the likelihood of an output falling on the intersection of two ellipses is extremely low.
 To measure the distance of a logprob \(\vell\) to the ellipse, we inspect the magnitude of the ellipse's inverse affine transform applied to the logprob, i.e., \((\mW^{+}\mC^{+}\mC\vell-\vbeta)/\vgamma\), where \(\cdot^+\) denotes a pseudoinverse.
 If the logprob came from the model, then this transformation should map the logprob back onto the unit sphere.
-Thus, we can interpret the deviation of the magnitude from 1 as a distance from the ellipse (in a linearly transformed space).
+Thus, we can interpret the deviation of the magnitude from 1 as a distance from the ellipse (in a linearly transformed space).\footnote{\Cref{sec:logit-transformations} discusses of how logit transformations like temperature affect this result.}

-To evaluate the effectiveness of language model signatures at identifying language model outputs, we generate a set of logprob outputs from four popular open-weight language models: Olmo 2 7B~\citep{olmo20252olmo2furious}, Llama 3.1~\citep{grattafiori2024llama3herdmodels}, Qwen 3 8B~\citep{yang2025qwen3technicalreport}, and GPT-OSS~\citep{openai2025gptoss120bgptoss20bmodel}.
+To evaluate the effectiveness of language model signatures at identifying language model outputs, we generate a set of logprob outputs from four popular open-weight language models: Olmo 2 7B~\citep{olmo20252olmo2furious}, Llama 3.1~\citep{grattafiori2024llama3herdmodels}, Qwen 3 8B~\citep{yang2025qwen3technicalreport}, and \textsc{gpt oss}~\citep{openai2025gptoss120bgptoss20bmodel}.
 Since most of these models have different vocabularies and column spaces, we find a set of tokens that are common to all language models, then map each model's outputs onto the column space of each other model such that the cross-entropy between the original and projected outputs is minimized for the shared tokens.
 This essentially copies the linear signature of the target model onto the logprobs generated by another model.
 Finally, we apply the inverse affine transform and check the distance of the logprobs to the unit sphere for each model.
 Plotting these distances in \cref{fig:ellipsesig}, we indeed find that the generating model always has the smallest distance to the unit sphere by several orders of magnitude.
-We also include the second-to-last Olmo 2 checkpoint (300) as a similar model to compare to Olmo 2.
+We also include the second-to-last Olmo 2 checkpoint (300) to compare with Olmo 2.
 We find that even in this case, the ellipse signature cleanly identifies the generating model.